teholm/amazon-guardduty-hands-on/README.md

 # Getting Hands On with Amazon GuardDuty

 This repository walks you through a scenario covering threat detection and remediation using Amazon GuardDuty.
 The scenario simulates an attack that spans a few threat vectors, representing just a small sample of the threats that GuardDuty is able to detect.
 In addition, we look at how to view the GuardDuty findings, how to send alerts based on the findings, and, finally, how to remediate findings.
-The [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template used for this scenario builds out the assets used to simulate the attacks and the instructions are provided about how to analyze and remediate the findings.
+The [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template used for this scenario builds out the assets used to simulate the attacks and the instructions walk you through how to analyze and remediate the findings.

 > Ensure you are using an AWS IAM User with Admin privileges for this scenario.
 ### Table of Contents

 * [Getting Started](#started)